“Please state your name for the record.”

 “Why did Asharos let you in if you’re as sick as you are?”
 Ashrinn asked.

 “As I said, Aenek and Asharos have been friends for a long time and the cult only strengthened it.
 Aenek was one of the first members, you know.
-He could ask any favour and have it granted if it was possible to do so.
+He could ask any favour and have it granted.
 When Aenek went for magic lessons, he asked to have me included.
-I think my eventual inclusion had more to do with the fact that Aenek and I are identical twins.
-It’s possible he wanted to keep an eye on me and see if I could be useful.
+I think my inclusion had more to do with the fact that Aenek and I are identical twins.
+It’s possible he wanted to monitor me and see if I could be useful.
 He was wrong about that.”

 Ashrinn shrugged.
 “You said none of the others could do anything either.
 That doesn’t make you useless.
 It proves the non-existence of magic.”